reserve / commit / release

 2. Within 60s, exactly one of:

 • commit() - final.
-Counter stays.
+Counter stays (plus any extra or actual topup).
 Event recorded.

 • release() - counter decremented.
 No event recorded.